 They can help you catch up or get ahead of your classmates.
 It doesn’t matter what subject you study, there are plenty of webcam tutors ready to teach you.
 They can help you with tricky topics, build your confidence, and help motivate you.

-If you’re struggling with calculus, algebra, geometry, or trigonometry, then get a maths tutor to help with your assignment or your preparation for an exam.
+If you're struggling with calculus, algebra, geometry, or trigonometry, then get an online maths tutor to help with your assignment or your preparation for an exam.